Roche buys Telavant Holdings for $7.1 billion

-ZURICH, Oct 23 (Reuters) - Roche ROG.S on Monday said it had clinched a deal to buy Telavant for an initial $7.1 billion from American biopharma company Roivant Holdings ROIV.O.
+ZURICH, Oct 23 (Reuters) - Roche ROG.Son Monday said it will buy Telavant, a developer of a new treatment for inflamatory bowel diseases, for an initial $7.1 billion from American biopharma company Roivant Holdings ROIV.Oand Pfizer Inc PFE.N.

-Under the deal, Roche will gain the rights to develop, manufacture and commercialize RVT-3101, an antibody, in the U.S. and Japan for the treatment of inflammatory bowel disease and potentially multiple other diseases.
+Under the deal, Roche will gain the right to develop, manufacture and commercialize RVT-3101, an experimental antibody, in the U.S. and Japan.

+RVT-3101 was described by Roche as a "promising" new therapy in development for people suffering from inflammatory bowel disease as well as ulcerative colitis and Crohn's disease.

+Inflammatory bowel disease is a group of chronic gastrointestinal disorders with almost 8 million people diagnosed worldwide and 80% of all individuals not experiencing lasting remission, Roche said.

 (Reporting by John Revill, Editing by Friederike Heine)